yash1699/textutils/README.md

 ### The Project

 TextUtils is a text analyzer web application built using ReactJS.
 It can be used to analyze a given text.
 TextUtils can count the no. of words and characters present in the text.
 It can also calculate an average time required to read the text.
 There is a set of operation given to user which can be performed on the text.
-The operation provide are
+The operation provided are:
-`Convert to Upercase`: Convert all the letters in the text to UpperCase characters `Convert to Lowercase`: Convert all the letters in the text to Lowercase characters `Clear`: Deletes the whole text
+- `Convert to Upercase`: Convert all the letters in the text to UpperCase characters
+- `Convert to Lowercase`: Convert all the letters in the text to Lowercase characters
+- `Clear`: Deletes the whole text
-`Copy text`: Copies the text to clipboard
+- `Copy text`: Copies the text to clipboard
-`Remove extra space`: Removes any extra spaces present in the text.
+- `Remove extra space`: Removes any extra spaces present in the text.

 There three options for Dark Mode available - `Dark Blue` `Dark Red` `Dark Green`